OneVariable/research-archive/Projects/postcard.md

 It was originally written to be portable, resource friendly, and simple for embedded systems, but due to its efficient and performant nature, has found home in a number of other locations.

 It is [not a self-describing format], meaning that both the sender and receiver must share a mutual understanding of the "schema" of the messages.
 This differs from formats like JSON, where it is possible to process a message with no prior knowledge of the format.
-This makes an explicit trade-off of portability for speed and efficiency.
+This makes an explicit trade-off of flexibility for speed and efficiency.

 [serde]: https://serde.rs/
 [not a self-describing format]: https://postcard.jamesmunns.com/wire-format.html#non-self-describing-format